 TFN strives to support clients as they pursue employment and training.
 At the same time, TFN works to ensure funding is made available to as many students as possible.
-Therefore, for any program at least one academic year in length at an Eligible Post Secondary Institution as defined in TFN's Post Secondary Education Policy, the limits established under section 4.9 [Years of Support] of TFN's Post Secondary Education Policy, will apply.
+Therefore, for any program at least one academic year in length at an Eligible Post Secondary Institution as defined in the PSE Policy, the limits established under section 4.9 [Years of Support] of that policy, will apply.